jhpyle/docassemble/_docs/docker.md

 * `docker rmi 22cd380ad224` will delete the image with the image ID `22cd380ad224` so long as no existing containers depend on the image.
+* `docker pull jhpyle/docassemble` will download the latest version of the **docassemble** image from [Docker Hub] and save it to disk.
+The `docker run` command does this automatically if you tell it to use an image that has not been downloaded yet.
 * `docker volume ls` will list the [Docker] volumes that exist on the system.
 * `docker system df` will report how much disk space [Docker] is